 - Multiple homeschool groups regularly plan and host competitions.
 You can participate in coding challenges, chess clubs, and science fairs.

-- You can have your middle schooler can apply budgeting to home expenses, or you can ask them to plan the itinerary for a trip and calculate the miles covered.
+- You can have your middle schooler apply budgeting to home expenses, or you can ask them to plan the itinerary for a trip and calculate the miles covered.

 STEM Projects for High School Students

-If we go by a readiness assessment of the ACT college, almost 50 percent of students who had expressed enthusiasm towards STEM were 11-14% ahead of their peer.
+If we go by a readiness assessment of the ACT college, almost 50 percent of students who had expressed enthusiasm towards STEM were 11-14% ahead of their peers.
 This is in terms of college readiness.
 The more engaging you make STEM for high school students, the more likely they will succeed in college.
 Here are some ways that you can follow to integrate STEM in their thinking process:

 - You can enroll in one of those STEM subscription boxes.
 They are custom-made for teens and inspire them about engineering and other subjects, using objects around them.